Miscellaneous Short Essays

 Folk medicine Definition:

-It is the treatment of disease or injury based on tradition, especially on oral tradition, often utilizing indigenous plants as remedies
+Folk medicine is the treatment of disease or injury based on tradition, especially on oral tradition, often utilizing Indigenous plants as remedies

-• It refers to healing practices & ideas of body physiology & health preservation known to a limited segment of the population in a culture
+- It refers to healing practices and ideas of body physiology and health preservation known to a limited segment of the population in a culture

-• It often coexists with formalized education based & institutionalized systems of healing
+- It often coexists with formalized education-based and institutionalized systems of healing

 Synonyms: